* Better-than-expected PMIs send yields higher

 * Strategists say rebound takes onus off ECB policy

-* Italy outperforms after summer supply cancelled
+* Italy outperforms after summer supply canceled

-* Cash drop lifts money markets, short-term yields eyed
+* Cash drop lifts money markets, short-term yields eyed (Updates prices into close, adds reaction to U.S. jobless claims)

 By John Geddie